nathandentzau/fsu-bootcamp-git/README.md

 ### Clone this repo (repository)

-First lets clone this repo so we can begin this tutorial.
+First lets clone this repo so we can begin the tutorial.
 Open the terminal (Command Prompt for you Windows folks) and change directories to some where on your computer you want to save your work.
 For me, it's the Freelance directory in my home folder:

 ```bash
 $ cd Freelance
 $ git clone https://github.com/nathandentzau/fsu-bootcamp-git.git
 ```

-Git should have downloaded ("cloned") the repository on Github to your computer.
+Git should have downloaded (cloned) the repository on Github to your computer.
 Now lets change directories to the `fsu-bootcamp-git` directory to begin:

 ```bash